Features

 wired into the session lifecycle by hooks + crons.
 Knowledge lives in layers

-reviewed, curated knowledge (skills) always wins; auto-distilled, review-waived
+Human-reviewed, curated knowledge (skills) always wins; auto-distilled,

 data pipelines feed the auto layers: a capture pipeline (what we did → episodic,

-playbooks, strategies) and a performance pipeline (how much nervepack helped →
+lessons) and a performance pipeline (how much nervepack helped →

 metrics → dashboard).
 Everything is toggle-gated and fails open.